 • Yellow fever card (if applicable)

 We have made this simple for you.
-These are the top five items to leave behind when visiting Tanzania or Kenya for safari.
+These are the top five items to leave behind when visiting Tanzania or Kenya for a safari.

 1. Leave drones